Feat-FeAR/logSpace/content/docs/genomics/ENA.md

 ## Submit Data
-Now it's time to associate each _Run_ (i.e., FASTQ file pair) with its _Sample_ accession and submit the data to the ENA archive.
+Now it's time to associate each _Run_ (i.e., FASTQ file pair) with its _Sample_ accession in order to submit the previously uploaded data to the ENA archive.

 {{< hint info >}}
 __INFO__